DokimiCU/self_organizing_systems/README.md

 - changed from automatic timeouts to a kill-switch in settings.
 - made weapon more effective.
 - gave the weapon a weakness to ice.
-- gave the Grey Goo additional growth forms controlled by light levels to add variety.
+- gave the Grey Goo additional growth forms controlled by light levels and height to add variety.
+- added diamond ore, gold ore, and mese lamps to Grey Goo.
 - many minor improvements.